 - SEC Network

 Vidgo only offers ABC and FOX.
 You will need an antenna to get your other local channels.
-If you don’t need a lot of bells and whistles, Vidgo is a good alternative to get live sports.
+If you don’t need a lot of bells and whistles, Vidgo is a good alternative for sports streaming.

 Hulu Live is an excellent way to stream ESPN online.
 The cable replacement includes the parent network, ESPN2, ESPNU, ESPN College Extra, and ESPNews in its base package.